smdahlen/smdahlen.github.com/source/_posts/2013-03-18-setup-node-dot-js-servers-within-a-load-balanced-configuration.markdown

-- **Provision Node.js and npm packages.** I leveraged the [nodejs][20] cookbook to install Node.js and npm by source defining the default versions in the *default.rb* attribute file.
+- **Provision Node.js and npm packages.** I leveraged the [nodejs][20] cookbook to install Node.js and npm by source defining the default versions in the *default.rb* attributes file.
 Additionally, I defined npm packages to be installed globally on the server (Grunt, Bower) using the LWRP provided by the [npm][21] cookbook.